hundeo:

 Food allergy

-It occurs very frequently and can afflict dogs of any age.
-Responsible are chemical additives, Flavor enhancer and Dyes in the feed.
-But the most common reason are mostly certain protein sources and cereals.
-In addition, intolerance to lactose can cause allergies.
+It occurs in many cases and can afflict dogs of all ages.
+Chemical additives, flavor enhancers and colorants in the food are responsible.
+But the most common cause is usually certain protein sources and cereals.
+An intolerance to lactose can also cause allergies.

 The clear symptoms of a food allergy are, in addition to itching: